t-madeley/tfidf_from_scratch/README.md

 ```

 This will use pip-tools to search for compatible versions of all dependencies, then install the new dependencies in your conda environment.

+# If I Had More Time...

+1. **Error Handling, & Testing**
+- We have implement unit tests for the TF-IDF calculations, but testing the text preprocessing functions would give us more confidence in our outputs.
+- Our code may fall over if incorrect keys or values are passed in our run config or if unexpected values are found (div by 0 etc).
+  - We could add more error handling to control the pipelines behaviour when this happens.
+2. **Extending Functionality for New Texts and Refactoring**
+- A potential use case for this tool is calculating TF-IDF scores for new texts, currently we are unable to do this without full retraining.
+  - We could refactor our code to an OOP format, creating a TF-IDF class.
+    - This could hold the IDF matrix, and calculate TF-IDF scores for new texts without retraining.
+    - We could implement more complex tokenisation to enable 'n-gram'
+    - Add new arguments like min word/max word frequencies.
+    - We could parametrise the tokenisation and preprocessing steps:
+      - 'object_from_dict' to load custom tokenizer etc.
+  - We could use the TF-IDF scores in many downstream processes and assess their performance:
+    - To compare vectors by calculating a similarity score.
+    - Text summarisation
+    - Input into a supervised model etc
+3. **Performance Optimization - Out of scope**
+- While our current implementation works well for small to medium-sized datasets, it may struggle with larger corpora due to the use of Python lists and dictionaries.
+  - We could explore using NumPy arrays and SciPy sparse matrices to represent the term-document matrices more efficiently.
+    - NumPy arrays offer faster numerical computations and better memory efficiency compared to Python lists.
+We can enhance this further with Numba!
+    - SciPy sparse matrices are designed to handle large, sparse datasets, which is often the case with text data.
+4. **Evaluation and Benchmarking**
+- To assess the effectiveness and performance of our TF-IDF implementation, it would be valuable to conduct a comprehensive evaluation and benchmarking process.
+  - We did compare our implementation to the scikit-learn implementation, it would be nice to extend this comparison to a large corpus.
+  - Additionally, we could measure the runtime performance and memory usage of our implementation on different datasets and compare it with other libraries.
+5. **Documentation and Examples**
+- To facilitate the adoption and usage of our TF-IDF implementation, it is crucial to provide comprehensive documentation and illustrative examples.
+- I have tried to effectively document the process within the limited time available however, in practice I would prefer to do more:
+  - If this were a brand new algorithm:
+    - Provide worked examples in the documentation and even docstrings, explaining the transformations and calculations taking place.
+    - Put together notebooks executing the process in a stepwise manner.
+6. **Deployment**
+- While obviously out of scope, I would consider the following key aspects for deploying our TF-IDF implementation in a production environment:
+  - Build a Custom Python Package
+    - Package the implementation using standard Python packaging tools, such as setuptools or poetry.
+    - Deploy the package to a private PyPI server, allowing controlled access and versioning for internal use.
+  - Implement CI/CD with Version Control
+    - Establish a robust CI/CD pipeline to automate the build, testing, and deployment processes for our TF-IDF package like using a yaml file.
+    - Integrate version control, such as Git, to track changes, collaborate effectively, and maintain a clear history of the package's development.
+  - Peer Review and Code Quality
+    - Establish a peer review process to ensure high code quality and maintain consistency across the TF-IDF package.